wnameless/spring-routing-resolver/README.md

 Before v0.4.0, this library only reads the url inside @RequestMapping(value="/path"), but leaves the url inside @RequestMapping(path="/path") unread, it has been fixed after v0.4.0.

+Since v0.6.0, the minimal Java requirement is 8 and the Java Module is also supported.
 # Quick Start
 ```java
 @Autowired